Australian Resident Return Visas

 - You have renounced, given up, or lost your Australian citizenship in certain circumstances.

-For non-citizens who are residing in Australia as Permanent Residents, you can be granted the maximum travel facility of five years.
-This is provided if you have resided in Australia for at least two years in the last five years as a Permanent Resident.
+Non-citizens who are residing in Australia as Permanent Residents can be granted the maximum travel facility of five years.
+This is provided if the person has resided in Australia for at least two years in the last five years as a Permanent Resident.

-Otherwise, if you do not meet this residence requirement you will be granted a travel facility for up to 12 months only.
+Applicants who do not meet the above residence requirement will be granted a travel facility for up to three months only (subclass 157)

-If you have resided in Australia as a permanent resident for at least one day but less than two years in the last five 5 years before making the application, you may be granted a Resident Return Visa.
-However, you are required to provide evidence that there are compelling and compassionate reasons for not having resided in Australia for at least two years.
+If a person has resided in Australia as a permanent resident for at least one day but less than two years in the five years before making the application, they may be granted a Resident Return Visa.
+However, they will be required to provide evidence that there are compelling and compassionate reasons for not having resided in Australia for at least two years.

 You can find out if you meet the residence requirements by obtaining an international movement record.

-A family member can make an application for Resident Return Visa but must make a separate application.
-This means they need to satisfy the primary criteria and they cannot be added as a ‘secondary applicant’ to your visa application.
+A family member of an applicant can also make an application for Resident Return Visa but they must make a separate application.
+This means they need to satisfy the primary criteria and they cannot be added as a secondary applicant.

-You can only make a combined application if you are included in the passport of another applicant.
+A person can only make a combined application with another person if they are included on the passport of another applicant.